cesarnml/steele-algosAndDs/README.md

   - `Sliding Window`
     - Useful for keeping track of a subset of data in array or string
     - Window grows or closes (and a new window is opened) based on some tracking condition
+- Part 4: Recursion - Notes:
+  - A function that calls itself.